 All Gain, No Pain

-As a result, blocks of land featuring a duplex structure also generally achieve a comparatively higher resale value, as both residences come with their amenities such as a bathroom and kitchen.
+As a consequence of this, parcels of land that include a duplex construction also typically acquire a relatively higher resale value, as a result of the fact that both dwellings come equipped with their own facilities, such as a kitchen and a bathroom.

-Suppose you are not experienced in this area.
-In that case, it is generally advisable to use a professional and specialised duplex builder with the expertise and experience in navigating past many of these challenges and delivering flawless duplex development in time.
+Imagine that you do not have any prior experience in this field.
+If this is the case, it is usually a good idea to hire a professional and specialised duplex builder who has the knowledge and experience necessary to go around many of these obstacles and complete a faultless duplex development on time.